codeforequity-at/botium-core/README.md

 ## Botium Core, the heart and brain of Botium
 All of the components in the Botium Stack build on top of Botium Core (except Botium Core itself, naturally), the heart and brain of Botium.
 Just as the heart and brain in your body are vital parts with very low chances to ever see or touch them, you most likely won’t ever get in touch with Botium Core directly: _it’s the fuel, the nuts and bolts, the core technology, the heart and brain of Botium._

+## News

+* __2019/01/20__ Chatbots are driving the industry.
+With Botium we are driving chatbots.
+After months of hard work we are finally there: we are proud to announce the __general availability of the newest Botium Stack member, the Botium Box__.
+Check out some game changing features for testing and training of chatbots with our [Community Edition](https://medium.com/@floriantreml/chatbot-testing-done-right-botium-box-available-now-550e40d3bdd0)!

 ## How do I get help ?
 * Read the [Botium in a Nutshell](https://medium.com/@floriantreml/botium-in-a-nutshell-part-1-overview-f8d0ceaf8fb4) series
 * If you think you found a bug in Botium, please use the Github issue tracker.